penguinwang96825/QS-Ranking-Crawler/README.md

-# QS_ranking_web_scraping
+# QS Ranking Web Scraping
-A tutorial to build a web scraper by using beautifulsoup and selenium.
+A note to build a web scraper by using beautifulsoup and selenium.

 ## Import packages
 Download chrome web dirver first. [[Click here](https://sites.google.com/a/chromium.org/chromedriver/)]